OceanDataStore CLI

 Reference

-For a complete reference to the available flags when using the OceanDataStore CLI, see the Reference page.
+- For a complete reference to the available flags when using the OceanDataStore CLI, see the CLI Reference page.

-For further examples of how to implement the commands in OceanDataStore in your own workflows, see the bash scripts in the examples directory.
+- For further examples of how to implement the OceanDataStore CLI in your own workflows, see our example bash scripts in the